alessimichele/AdvancedProgramming_dssc22/lecture_notes/Lecture_notes1.md

 ### Static Arrays

-You can group the elements of one type into an array.
+You can group the elements of one type (NB OF ONE TYPE) into an array.
 For now we do not "work with memory", but remember that only small amounts of data can be put into a static array the way we introduce it.

 To create an array, write: